-- You have 70 late passes for the semester, which will enable you to extend the deadline of homework by 24 hours.
-If you enter "review mode", you may not use a late pass. - Example: Original Due date is September 6.
-You access the assignment on September 8.
-You will use 2 late passes. - Extension Limitations: You can obtain an extension until a week after the original due date of the assignment, some exceptions being extensions during the last week of the semester or holidays.
-You may only use a late pass until December 9 for any MOM assignment due during the last week of the course. - Example: Original Due date is September 16.
-You may use a late pass until September 23.
-After this date, a late pass may not be redeemed. - Example: Original Due date is December 4 (the last week of the course).
+- You have 100 late passes for the semester, which will enable you to extend the deadline of homework by 24 hours.
+If you enter "review mode", you may not use a late pass. - Example: Original Due date is August 28.
+You access the assignment on August 30.
+You will use 2 late passes. - Extension Limitations: You can obtain an extension until a week after the original due date of the assignment, some exceptions being extensions that fall on a holiday or assignments due during the last week of the semester.
+You may only use a late pass until December 9 for any MOM assignment due during the last week of the course. - Example: Original Due date is September 13.
+You may use a late pass until September 20.
+After this date, a late pass may not be redeemed. - Example: Original Due date is December 6 (the last week of the course).
 You may use a late pass until December 9, the first day of finals week.